“I’ve been treated for SIBO multiple times, but still have symptoms.”

 WHAT CONDITIONS MAY INCLUDE MAST CELL HYPERACTIVITY?

 The role of mast cells in chronic disease states is still poorly understood, and some research is finding associations of various conditions with mast cell hyperactivity.
-These include:
+Conditions that may have a mast cell hyperactivity component include:

 - Fibromyalgia (related to mast cells in the thalamus) (see this article)